ISUgenomics/Basic_UNIX/exercise_1.md

 zip -r OUTFILE.zip . -i *.txt # Compress all txt files in a DIRECTORY into one archive file (OUTFILE.zip) unzip SOMEFILE.zip # Decompress a file
 ```
 ** Task 1.9: Zip AT_genes.gff file located in the tutorials directory.
-Check the file size before and after zip compression (Hint: use ls –lh to check file sizes).
+Check the file size before and after zip compression (Hint: use ls –lh to check file sizes). **

 ```bash
 zip AT_genes.gff.zip AT_genes.gff
 ```
 Is there any size difference before and after compressing?
 Y/N

+### Archiving

 tar (tape archive) utility saves many files together into a single archive file, and restores individual files from the archive.
 It also includes automatic archive compression/decompression options and special features for incremental and full backups.